 From Hunstville, continue your drive north on I65.
 If you need to stretch your legs, The Paducah Riverfront in Paducah, Kentucky is a great place to walk while looking at historical murals.

 On your drive, make time to visit the hometown of Superman in Metropolis, Illinois.
 There are plenty of photo ops throughout town including a huge statue of the man himself and a museum dedicated to all things Superman.

 Our overnight stay at Holiday Inn Express & Suites Huntsville West – Research Park was exactly what we needed after a day on the road: clean, spacious rooms and free breakfast in the morning.

+Want more?
 The free Saint Louis Science Museum with dinosaurs and space exhibits is totally worth a visit.
 Make sure you visit the outdoor area with rain garden and chickens, plus cross over the sky bridge to the Planetarium to see the cars zooming underneath you.
-If the St. Louis Cardinals are playing, you shouldn’t miss a game at Busch Stadium.

 Disclosure: Many thanks to Chattanooga CVB, Visit Central Florida, Visit Tallahassee, Emerald Coast Convention & Visitors Bureau, and Explore St. Louis who hosted us for the purpose of writing this article at several hotels and attractions.
 I was not required to provide any specific review and all opinions are my own.